willsfidell/env_helper/README.md

 # ENV File Processor

-This repository contains two implementations of an ENV file processor - one in Bash and one in Python.
-Both scripts provide functionality to compare and format `.env` files.
+This repository contains a script provide functionality to compare and format `.env` files.

 ## Features